pvarentsov/iola/README.md

 **Features:**

-1. Read messages via REST API
+1. Allows reading and sending messages via REST API
-2. Send messages via REST API
+2. Logs all socket events in the console
-3. Log all socket events in the console
+3. Swagger UI for REST API
-4. Swagger UI for REST API
+4. Works on Linux, MacOS and Windows

 **Supported clients:**